ChuwuYo/ChuwuBookmarks/docs/README/README_EN.md

 6. **Responsive Design**:

-   * Supports responsive layout for mobile and desktop devices.
+   * Supports responsive layout for mobile and PC devices.

-   * Automatically hides sidebar on mobile (including landscape), keeps it open on desktop.
+   * Automatically collapses sidebar on screens smaller than 1024px, keeps it expanded on screens 1024px and above.

-   * Unified breakpoint system ensures touch devices use mobile experience.
+   * Unified breakpoint system ensures optimal experience across different devices.

+   * Some style optimizations have been made on the mobile end for better usability.

 7. **GSAP Animation Support**: